 - The chair will assign research on suggested proposals and collaborate with other members of the committee.

 - Review old budget requests.

-- During November, the Chair must have all proposal research completed.
+- During November, the chair must have all proposal research completed.

-- In the first week January, the Chair must submit the budget proposals to the Staff Council Chair.
+- In the first week January, the chair must submit the budget proposals to the Staff Council chair.

-Staff Council was instrumental in decreasing the amount of service years it takes for support staff employees to accrue vacation time.
+Staff Council was instrumental in decreasing the amount of service years it takes for support staff to accrue vacation time.
 Currently, 20 days of vacation are accumulated after 11 years of service; previously, 15 years of service were required.
 This policy change became effective on July 1, 2001.

 Issues for the current year are under discussion.